The Laura Quinn Wild Bird Sanctuary

 Tips for Visiting the Wild Bird Sanctuary

-- Bring Bug Spray & Sun Protection – Mosquitoes can be present, especially in warm months.
+- Bring Bug Spray & Sun Protection – Mosquitoes, heat, and bright sun are common in the Keys.

-- Support the Sanctuary – Donations and gift shop purchases help fund the care of rescued birds.
+- Support the Sanctuary – Donations help fund food, medical care, and rehabilitation for rescued wild birds.

 Why Visit the Laura Quinn Wild Bird Sanctuary?